hideya/test-image-processing/SPECIFICATIONS.md

 1. **Registration**: New users register with username, email, and password
 2. **Password Hashing**: Passwords are securely hashed using Node.js crypto scrypt function with salt
-3. **Session Management**: Express-session with PostgreSQL session store for persistent sessions
+3. **JWT Authentication**: JSON Web Tokens used for stateless authentication
-4. **Login Process**: Passport.js local strategy authenticates users against database
+4. **Login Process**: Successful authentication returns a JWT token stored in the client's localStorage
-5. **Session Serialization**: User ID is stored in session after successful authentication
+5. **Token Verification**: Requests include the token in Authorization header for verification

 ### Security Mechanisms